The American Heart Association is the recognized leader in resuscitation science and BLS, ACLS, and PALS education in the United States

 Peace of mind

-The AHA's course credentials are accepted by more hospitals in the United States than any other organizations.
+The AHA's course cards are accepted by more hospitals in the United States than any other organizations.
 Greater than 90% of US hospitals and more than 10 million healthcare providers rely on the AHA's resuscitation training each year.

 The AHA is the largest provider of resuscitation training.
 A vast Training Network of more than 2,900 Authorized Training Centers and 400,000 instructors make finding an AHA course easy and convenient.